Copyright © 2021 Maranella - Last Updated on: 14 Aug 2021

 Sumer is Icumen In

-From an early fifteenth-century Tuscan manuscript which is held at the British Museum in London
+A lively Italian dance tune from an early fifteenth-century Tuscan manuscript which is held at the British Museum in London

 Cantiga de Santa Maria no. 7